-24. Three airplanes depart SeaTac Airport.
-A Northwest flight is heading in a direction 50° counterclockwise from east, an Alaska flight is heading 115° counterclockwise from east and a Delta flight is heading 20° clockwise from east.
-Find the location of the Northwest flight when it is 20 miles north of SeaTac.
-Find the location of the Alaska flight when it is 50 miles west of SeaTac.
+- 24. Three airplanes depart SeaTac Airport.
+A United flight is heading in a direction 50° counterclockwise from east, an Alaska flight is heading 115° counterclockwise from east and a Delta flight is heading 20° clockwise from east.
+[UW] - a.
+Find the location of the United flight when it is 20 miles north of SeaTac. - b.
+Find the location of the Alaska flight when it is 50 miles west of SeaTac. - c.
 Find the location of the Delta flight when it is 30 miles east of SeaTac.
-[UW]